utsaslab/crashmonkey/README.md

 CrashMonkey also makes use of common Linux file system checker and repair programs like `fsck`.

 ### Getting Setup ###

+#### Setting Up a VM ####
 The easiest (and recommended) way to start working on (or using) CrashMonkey is to setup a virtual machine and run everything in the VM.
 This is partly so that any bugs in the kernel module don't bring down your whole system and partly because I just find it easier.
 In the future I may try to get a Docker running with all the needed packages and files so that things are easy to setup and get running.
+In the meantime, you should spin up an Ubuntu 14.04 LTS VM and work on there.
+Since the kernel versions changed between Ubuntu 14.04 and Ubuntu 16.04, I am not sure (and have not tested) whether CrashMoneky will work on 16.04 yet.
+The Ubuntu VM that you create will need the following packages to properly build and run CrashMonkey:

+* make
+* git
+* gcc
+* g++
+* linux kernel headers
+      * install with `sudo apt-get install linux-headers-$(uname -r)`

+Furthermore, the VM should have enough disk space to build and compile CrashMonkey as well as enough RAM to run any tests you want.
+I mention RAM because CrashMonkey uses a RAM block device during its tests, so you will need to give it at least as much RAM as the largest test you plan on running.
+For small tests, a 20 GB hard drive for the Ubuntu install and also all other files (I'm lazy and don't feel like trimming it down more than that) and 2-4 GB of RAM should be more than enough.

-In the meantime, I would recommend using `vmbuilder`, `libvert`, `qemu`, `kvm`, and the `vmbuilder` script in the repo to get everything setup (script generously provided by Ian Neal).
+If you are new to building and running VMs and would like to try something other than VirtualBox, I would recommend using `vmbuilder`, `libvert`, `qemu`, `kvm`, and the `vmbuilder` script in the repo to get everything setup (script generously provided by Ian Neal).

 To get everything working:

 1. Follow steps 1-3 [on this random website about setting up kvm on Ubuntu 16.04 LTS](https://www.cyberciti.biz/faq/installing-kvm-on-ubuntu-16-04-lts-server/)
+1. To fix some odd permission issue with libvirt, run:
+    1. `sudo apt-get install apparmor-profiles apparmor-utils`
+    1. `sudo aa-complain /usr/lib/libvirt/virt-aa-helper`
 1. `git clone` CrashMonkey repo into a directory of your choosing
 1. edit `setup/ceate_vm.sh` to point to the directory you want the VM disk in, add any additional packages you may want, change user names
 1. `setup/create_vm.sh <VM name> <VM IP>` to create a new VM and register it with `libvirt`
     1. Note that you may have to comment out line 153 in `/usr/lib/python2.7/dist-packages/VMBuilder/plugins/ubuntu/dapper.py` of `vmbuilder` python code in order to get it to run properly.
 Otherwise, it may have an issue with copying over sudo templates.
     1. Sit back and drink some coffee as this process may take a little while
 1. Fire up the newly created VM and `ssh` into it

+#### Pulling Source Files Onto the VM ####

-1. `git clone` CrashMonkey repo into a directory of your choosing
+1. `git clone --recursive` CrashMonkey repo into a directory of your choosing
     1. sorry, I'll edit the `vmbuilder` script at some point to just copy these files over

 ### Compiling CrashMonkey ###